ArxOne/MrAdvice/README.md

 * When an aspect is injected at asembly level, all methods of all types are weaved.
 * When the aspect is injected at type level, all of its methods are weaved.
 * And of course, if the aspect is injected on a method, only the method is weaved.

+## Contact and links

+Project owner is [picrap](https://github.com/picrap), feel free to drop a mail :email:.
+Project company is [Arx One](http://arxone.com), a french company editor of backup software solutions.